janosgyerik/homepage/_posts/2012-10-02-simple-map-tools-i-always-wished-google-maps-would-offer-by-default.markdown

 - Software
 tags: []
 ---
 I made something.
-A very simple map tool, built with <a href="http://documentcloud.github.com/">Backbone.js</a>, <a href="http://twitter.github.com/bootstrap/">Bootstrap</a> and <a href="https://developers.google.com/maps/">Google Maps</a>, to implement some functionality I always wished Google Maps would offer by default, such as:
+A very simple map tool, built with [Backbone.js](http://documentcloud.github.com/), [Bootstrap](http://twitter.github.com/bootstrap/) and [Google Maps](https://developers.google.com/maps/), to implement some functionality I always wished Google Maps would offer by default, such as:
 <ul>
 	<li>Jump to a specific latitude-longitude</li>
 	<li>What is the latitude-longitude of a location?</li>